menu

 Unlike some villages, Freeport isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Freeport are a mix of both white- and blue-collar jobs.
 Overall, Freeport is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Freeport who work in management occupations (11.79%), healthcare suport services (10.98%), and food service (10.57%).

-Freeport is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Freeport is a great place for families with children to consider.
+First of all, many other families with children live here, making Freeport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Freeport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Freeport’s overall crime rate is lower than average for the country.

 As is often the case in a small village, Freeport doesn't have a public transportation system that people use for their commute.

-The education level of Freeport citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.88% of adults 25 and older in Freeport have a college degree.
+In terms of college education, Freeport is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in Freeport have a bachelor's degree or advanced degree.

 The per capita income in Freeport in 2022 was $28,552, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $114,208 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.